BillKG-exe/uDIAMOND/README.md

-# DIAMOND Agent Training Notebook
+# uDIAMOND Agent Training Notebook

 This notebook sets up and runs the training loop for both DIAMOND or uDIAMOND model as part of our project.
 The goal is to evaluate how noise conditioning